 - Take vitamins B9, A, E, B5, B3, and C. You can get these as supplements or find them in foods like chicken, fish, citrus fruits and vegetables.

 - Sleep well.
 At least eight hours a night.

 - Do at least 30 minutes of moderate to intense exercise every day.
 Moderate exercise can be things like jogging, cycling, swimming or brisk walking.
 Intense exercise is an activity that really get the blood pumping — things like weightlifting, cross training, sprinting, squash and five-a-side football.

 - Be patient.
 The hair growth cycle takes time.
 Look after your beard and let it grow.
 Play the long game.
 By stage 4 of your beard growth journey, you’ll be happy you did.

-For more information on the things you can do to stimulate beard growth, as well as tips for styling and maintaining your mane, check out the rest of our Blog Posts, including the Mo Bro's 5 Step Beard Care Routine.
+For more information on the things you can do to stimulate beard growth, as well as tips for styling and maintaining your mane, check out some of our other articles on keeping that beard well maintained.